kubedb/docs/docs/guides/kafka/cli/cli.md

 `kubectl describe` command provides following basic information about a database.

-- StatefulSet
+- PetSet
 - Storage (Persistent Volume)
 - Service
 - Secret (If available)
 - Topology (If available)
 - Monitoring system (If available)

-To hide details about StatefulSet & Service, use flag `--show-workload=false` To hide details about Secret, use flag `--show-secret=false` To hide events on KubeDB object, use flag `--show-events=false`
+To hide details about PetSet & Service, use flag `--show-workload=false` To hide details about Secret, use flag `--show-secret=false` To hide events on KubeDB object, use flag `--show-events=false`